12 Best Lower Back Home Exercises To Build Strength

 It helps improve spinal mobility and flexibility by gently rotating the vertebrae, relieving tension and stiffness in the lower back.

-Lying Bent-Knee Oblique Twist
+Lying Bent-Knee Twist

 How To Do It